Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Basic exercises

-Exercise title Description
+Exercise name Description

 Foot pump

-Rotation of the feet
+Rotation of feet

-Isometric gymnastics with quadriceps muscle tension
+Isometric gymnastics with quadriceps tension

-Isometric contraction of the gluteal muscles
+Isometric contractions of the gluteal muscles

 Knee flexion

-Leading a straight leg to the side
+Straight leg abduction to the side

-First, take one leg away from the other, then bring it back and do the same with the other leg.
-Multiplicity - up to 10 times with each leg.
+First move one leg away from the other, then bring it back and do the same with the other leg.
+Multiplicity – up to 10 times with each leg.

-Extension of the leg at the knee
+Leg extension at the knee

 • keep a slow and smooth pace;